Skip to main content

 Kameleoon - Fetch personalization

-This command will overwrite your personalization files and folders (including the unique variation) to the last version.
-This command will also create the files and folders of the variation, if it is not in the project or if some files are missing.
+This command overwrites personalization files and folders (including the unique variation) with the latest version.
+This command also creates variation files and folders if they are missing.

 Accessibility